Music of Hawaii: Slack key guitar

 Slack-key guitar (kī ho`alu in Hawaiian) is a fingerpicked playing style, named for the fact that the strings are most often "slacked" or loosened to create an open (unfingered) chord, either a major chord (the most common is G, which is called "taro patch" tuning) or a major 7th (called a "wahine" tuning).
 A tuning might be invented to play a particular song or facilitate a particular effect, and as late as the 1960s they were often treated as family secrets and passed from generation to generation.
 By the time of the Hawaiian Renaissance, though, the example of players such as Auntie Alice Namakelua, Leonard Kwan, Raymond Kane, and Keola Beamer had encouraged the sharing of the tunings and techniques and probably saved the style from extinction.
 Playing techniques include "hammering-on", "pulling-off", "chimes" (harmonics), and "slides," and these effects frequently mimic the falsettos and vocal breaks common in Hawaiian singing.

-The guitar entered Hawaiian culture from a number of directions—sailors, settlers, contract workers.
-One important source of the style was Mexican cowboys hired to work on the Big Island of Hawaii in the first half of the 19th century.
+The guitar entered Hawaiian culture from a number of directions—sailors, settlers, and contract workers.
+One important source of the style was Mexican cowboys hired to work on the Big Island of Hawaiʻi in the first half of the 19th century.
 These paniolo brought their guitars and their music, and when they left, the Hawaiians developed their own style of playing the instrument.

 Slack key guitar evolved to accompany the rhythms of Hawaiian dancing and the melodies of Hawaiian chant.
 Hawaiian music in general, which was promoted under the reign of King David Kalakaua as a matter of national pride and cultural revival, drew rhythms from traditional Hawaiian beats and European military marches, and drew its melodies from Christian hymns and the cosmopolitan peoples of the islands (although principally American).